gregzee/transl8/README.md

 1. Forwarding messages from group chats
 2. Forwarding from private chats
-3. using a /text command
+3. using a /text command to translate via copy/paste
 - /text <russian/ukranian text>